 Non-investigatory searches in the workplace, including accessing an employee's desk, file cabinets, or work area to obtain information needed for usual business purposes may occur when an employee is unavailable.
 Therefore, employees are hereby notified that they have no legitimate expectation of privacy in those places.
 In addition, the District reserves the right to conduct searches when there is reasonable cause to believe a search will uncover evidence of work-related misconduct.
 Such an investigatory search may include drug and alcohol testing if the suspected violation relates to drug or alcohol use.
 The District may search the employee, the employee's personal items, work areas, including District-owned technology resources, lockers, and private vehicles parked on District premises or work sites or used in District business.
+Disciplinary action, up to and including termination, may result if an employee refuses to submit to testing or is found to violate district policy.

 Employees Required to Have a Commercial Driver's License.
-Any employee whose duties require a commercial driver's license (CDL) is subject to drug and alcohol testing.
+Any employee whose duties require a commercial driver's license (CDL) is subject to alcohol and drug testing.
 This includes all drivers who operate a motor vehicle designed to transport 16 or more people, counting the driver; drivers of large vehicles; or drivers of vehicles used in the transportation of hazardous materials.
 Teachers, coaches, or other employees who primarily perform duties other than driving are subject to testing requirements when their duties include driving a commercial motor vehicle.